 I decided it was time to revisit my high school ways and bust out the rollers.
 I fondly remember the days of driving to school with 39 rollers in my hair, as I was the Hot Roller Master.
 However, that was, ahem, quite awhile ago.
 What changes have come about in regards to rollers?
 What kind of rollers are considered the best?
-I decided it was time to consult with the fine folks over at Stylebell, and they were kind enough to send me their two best sellers for my review, the Caruso Steam Hairsetter and the BaByliss Pro 30 Professional Hairsetter.
+I decided it was time to figure it all out, so I tried two best-selling sets, the Caruso Steam Hairsetter and the BaByliss Pro 30 Professional Hairsetter.

 Let’s chat about the Caruso Steam Hairsetter today, shall we?
 I am loving on this super easy-to-use hairsetter.
 Just fill a little water into the reservoir (shown below), let the water heat up, place individual rollers on the stand for 5-10 seconds and roll into your hair.